Before You Buy Another AI Tool, Answer These 12 Questions

 - Too relaxed (copying sensitive info into public tools), or

-- Too scared (no one is allowed to use anything)
+- Too strict (no one is allowed to use anything)

 - What’s never allowed (for example, specific client names, financial details, regulated data)